 The words positive & non-punitive do not mean permissive.

-Why Create a Calm Down Corner?
+Why Should You Create a Calming Corner?

 Children don’t misbehave because they want to.
 They misbehave because they don’t possess the necessary skills required to manage and control their behaviors when they’re in distress.